awps/font-awesome-php/README.md

 SMK Font Awesome PHP, JSON
 ==========================

-This repository contains the necesarry data to work with Font Awesome in PHP or JSON.
+This repository contains the necessary data to work with Font Awesome in PHP or JSON.

 ##How to use: